hemulitch/morphological-parser-for-Lezgian/README.md

 ## Parser
 [/lexd](https://github.com/hemulitch/morphological-parser-for-Lezgian/tree/main/lexd) folder: the files with lexical material and grammatical rules

 [/twol](https://github.com/hemulitch/morphological-parser-for-Lezgian/tree/main/twol) folder: the files with phonological changes to accomodate inflection

 all the files describing Lezgian morphology and phonology were based on grammatical descriptions by Haspelmath (1993) and Gajdarov et al. (2009)

 files are compiled by running Makefile to create 4 transducers:
-- `lez_analyzer_no_sep.hfstol`: takes the surface forms and gives analysis for them
+- `lez_analyzer_no_sep.hfst`: takes the surface form and gives analysis for it;
-- `lez_analyzer_sep.hfstol`: takes the surface forms with separators on morphemic boundaries and gives analysis for them (not frequently used)
+- `lez_analyzer_sep.hfst`: takes the surface form with separators on morphemic boundaries and gives analysis for it (not frequently used);
-- `lez_generator_no_sep.hfstol`: takes the analyses and generates surface forms for them
+- `lez_generator_no_sep.hfst`: takes the analysis and generates surface form;
-- `lez_generator_sep.hfstol`: takes the analyses and generates for them surface with separators on morphemic boundaries
+- `lez_generator_sep.hfst`: takes the analysis and generates surface form with separators on morphemic boundaries.

+...and their optimized versions with file extension `.hfstol`

 ## CG parser
 [./cg_parser](https://github.com/hemulitch/morphological-parser-for-Lezgian/tree/main/cg_parser)